helluvamatt/Fountains/README.md

 A redstone lamp can be configured as a valve.
 Valves allow water through when they are activated with redstone.

+## Sprinklers

+A dispenser pointing down can be configured as a sprinkler.
+Sprinklers will spray water particles in a circle from 1 to 6 blocks in radius.

 ## Pipes

 Cobblestone walls connected together become pipes when they are connected to an intake.
 Pipes supply water to fountains, and flow can be stopped with valves.